kulkarni-kashyap/a11y-audit/README.md

 # a11y-audit
-Performs a quick accessibility audit for a given url by spinning up the local server if required built on top of `@axe-core/cli`.
+Conducts a quick accessibility audit for a given url by spinning up the local server if required built on top of `@axe-core/cli`.

 ## Install
 ```
-npm i -g perform-a11y-audit
+npm i -g conduct-a11y-audit
 ```

 ## Pre-requisites